Eastern Canadian Shield taiga

 The Eastern Canadian Shield taiga is an ecoregion of Canada as defined by the World Wildlife Fund (WWF) categorization system.

 Setting

 Located in northeastern Canada, this ecoregion covers a large part of northern Quebec and most of Labrador, reaching from Hudson Bay and James Bay in the west, across to Ungava Bay and east to the Atlantic Ocean coast of Labrador.
 This is a taiga ecoregion and therefore stops at the treeline, beyond which is tundra.
-This is a rugged rocky landscape including an area fjords on the Atlantic coast of Labrador.
+This is a rugged rocky landscape including an area of fjords on the Atlantic coast of Labrador.
 The hills and plateaus are dotted with many lakes and string bogs, and patches of tundra on the Mealy Mountains and elsewhere.

 This is a cold part of the world with average annual temperatures ranging from −6°C in Hudson Bay to 1°C on the Labrador coast.

 Flora

 The dominant trees of the taiga are black spruce (Picea mariana) and tamarack (Larix laricina), mixed with smaller numbers of white spruce (Picea glauca), dwarf birches, willows, blueberries, and rhododendrons.
 The boglands are a habitat of sedges and sphagnum moss.